Updated January 7, 2019: Added instructions on how to clean spout and tube assembly in Step #5.

 Their beer subscription service allows the subscriber to receive a set number of beer TORPs every month.
 Just like any other subscription service, this can be postponed, changed or canceled at anytime.
 If you are not a Hopsy subscriber and would like to learn how to get your hands on a SUB system, two TORPs and two limited edition Hopsy beer glasses all for $60.00, scroll to the bottom of this article and click on the link.
-You get the SUB system practically for free, I get a $1.00 beer box for the referral.
+Y You get the SUB system practically for free, I get credit towards a beer box for the referral.
 Cool?
 Cool.

 Why Would You Want to Refill a TORP?

-Two simple reasons:
+Three simple reasons: